 While visiting the restaurant Chef de Cuisine Tim Stock met us at the bar on the second floor that is in front of the kitchen.
 Here he provided everyone was a one-bite decadent dessert that met the high standards I’ve come to expect from any of Beckta’s restaurants.

-The ability to meet the chef, and ask questions was certainly another favorite moment on the tour as it is something I couldn’t have done had I just eaten at Play Food & Wine as Tim would have been too busy in the kitchen.
+The ability to meet the chef, and ask questions was certainly another favourite moment on the tour as it is something I couldn’t have done had I just eaten at Play Food & Wine as Tim would have been too busy in the kitchen.

 For the final stop, I was able to have three samples of gelato, white chocolate, two different dark chocolate gelatos.
 For the second time on the chocolate tour, I found myself enjoying white chocolate, as the white chocolate gelato has small pieces of white chocolate mixed in which adds a little crunch to some of the bites.